derek-pavao/WP_OOPlugin/README.md

 ( ?> ) and output html in the middle of your class file and re-open your php tag ( <?php ) again.
 Instead you can render a view file passing in variables to be used in the view file.
 More on this later.

+__\<YOUR_MAIN_PLUGIN_FILE\>.PHP
+This file is required for WordPress to recognize your plugin.
+It mostlikely will only contain your plugin comment to tell WordPress meta data about your plugin.
+  '''php
+  /**
+   * Plugin Name: YOUR PLUGIN NAME
+   * Description: Some details about what your plugin does */
+  '''